Creating a Discord HTTP Slash Command Bot with Fastify

 First things first - we need to create an official Discord Application for our slash command bot.
 Sign into the Discord Developer Portal and click "New Application" in the top right corner.
 Give it a name, and click create.
 Next up, navigate to "Bot" in the sidebar and click the "Add Bot" button.
 Verify with "Yes, do it!" on the warning prompt that comes up.
 With that, we'll have created our application!
 There are a few values we'll want to grab out of this portal.

-- Token: On the "Bot" sidebar tab there's a Token value you can copy - we'll be using this to authenticate our server.
+Token: On the "Bot" sidebar tab there's a Token value you can copy - we'll be using this to authenticate our server.
 This value should never be published in public!

-- Application ID: On the "General Information" sidebar tab there's a field called Application ID.
+Application ID: On the "General Information" sidebar tab there's a field called Application ID.
 We'll need this to create an invite link.

-- Public Key: On the "General Information" sidebar tab there's a field called Public Key.
+Public Key: On the "General Information" sidebar tab there's a field called Public Key.
 We'll be using this to authenticate interaction requests.

-file in our project - more on that below.
+We'll be copying these three values into a .env file in our project - more on that below.
 Also take note of the "Interactions Endpoint URL" field on the "General Information" tab.
 We'll be using that to link to our server.

 Keep this tab open and the values handy.
 Now let's dive into programming our new bot!